 From the wiki: “‘Let It Be’ was written by Paul McCartney (but credited to Lennon-McCartney), recorded by The Beatles, and released in March 1970 as a single and (in an alternate mix) as the title track of the group’s album Let It Be.
-But, The Beatles weren’t the first to release this song; Aretha Franklin was.
-The Queen of Soul recorded it in December, 1969, and it was released on her album This Girl’s In Love With You (but not as a single) in January, 1970, two months before The Beatles released their recording in the US and UK.
+But, The Beatles weren’t the first to release this song: Aretha Franklin was.
+The Queen of Soul recorded it in December, 1969, and it was released on her album This Girl’s In Love With You (but not as a single) in January, 1970, two months before The Beatles released their US and UK single in March 1970.

 First recorded (as a demo) by Paul McCartney (1967).